lfcbsk/Real_Estate_forecast/README.md

 > All `make` targets use `uv run ...` under the hood, so you don't need to manually activate the virtual environment.

-## 13. License

-See repository for license details.